Facundo-Barbera/fbb-portfolio/README.md

 Updated: I'm still using NVIM, but now I'm combining it with my normal IDE setup.
 I use mostly pycharm and other JetBrains IDEs, but I'm using NVIM for editing code inside the IDE's terminal.
 I also installed IdeaVim, which is a plugin for IntelliJ that adds support for NVIM.

+Updated again: Fuck IDE's, the use too many resources for the same things I can do in NVIM and a good terminal setup.

 #### Git

 Obvious tool when using repositories, and in general, coding, I guess.
-But I never really *used* git, I've always relied on visual tools to do stuff for me.
+But I never really _used_ git, I've always relied on visual tools to do stuff for me.
 I want to dive into actually using it in the command line and working projects with lots of files in jus the terminal.

 ## Notes